EmmadiDivyaSrujana/Be-Her-Change/README.md

 # Be-Her-Change
+- #GIRLCODE
-My First Trial of making a website for the women who need help or are willing to help other women.
+This is a website which provides women a platform to help or seek help from other women.